Thinking of working with an EXIT COMPANY?

 - The deed and/or contract or membership agreement which clearly identifies the timeshare you own.

-- The financing agreement (if you are still paying for the property) --remember you'll have to pay this off before you can transfer your timeshare to a new owner.
+- The financing agreement (if you are still paying for the property) –remember you’ll have to pay this off before you can transfer your timeshare to a new owner.

 - Any title insurance information.